-Introduction > Supplement > Setup: GUI workflow environment
+Introduction > Installation: Supplement > Installation: Existing environment (ComfyUI)

-You can connect your existing GUI workflow environment (ComfyUI) to this module and use it.
+You can connect your existing GUI workflow creation environment (ComfyUI) to this module and use it.

 - ◯